Reorganization of the Brazilian Army in the Old Republic: Organization in other countries

 In the first half of the 20th century most Western armies organized their forces into infantry and cavalry regiments and divisions.
 The infantry battalion was a basic tactical unit and had 800 to 1,000 men.
-Some light infantry battalions (caçadores) were independent and commanded by lieutenant colonels.
-The rest, in the "continental" system, were commanded by majors and grouped into infantry regiments of three to 4 battalions, which had 3–4,000 men and was commanded by a colonel.
-Cavalry regiments were equivalent to infantry battalions, with 500 to 800 men.
-Artillery regiments had two to three "groups", "battalions" or "brigades", each with two to four batteries of four to six guns.
+Some light infantry battalions (caçadores) were independent and commanded by lieutenant colonels, however some were battalions under regiments with similar composition as in the line infantry.
+The rest, in the "continental" system, were commanded by majors or lieutenant colonels and grouped into infantry regiments of three to 4 battalions and a regimental HQ, which had 3–4,000 men and was commanded by a colonel.
+Cavalry regiments in the British and French model were equivalent to infantry battalions, with 500 to 800 men, however the American model provided for a 3 to four battalion or squadron system with the same personnel as in infantry but lesser, the same case in Germany.
+Artillery regiments had two to three "groups", "battalions" or "brigades", each with two to four batteries of four to six guns and a battalion headquarters supervised by the regiment.
+The British model, however, made these units battalion level formations.

 Two infantry regiments formed a brigade, with 4–6,000 men, and each division had two or three brigades.
 The organization of two brigades with two regiments each is called quaternary or quadrangular.
 The division also had a cavalry regiment or squadron and artillery, engineering and logistical support units, thus being the basic "large unit" with operating autonomy, unlike the brigade, which had considerable size but single-armed units, without the support needed to be autonomous.
 Divisions in World War I had 12 to 16 infantry battalions and from 15,000 men, as in the French and Austro-Hungarian armies at the beginning of the war, to more than 27,000, as in the American Army at its end.
 The cavalry division was one-third to one-half the strength of the infantry division (4,500 men in the French and Russian armies to 9,269 in the British), as its regiments were also smaller.

-In the interwar period the command chain was shortened by the abolition of the brigade rank, with three regiments (ternary organization) under the division.
+In the interwar period in the US since 1940 the command chain was shortened by the abolition of the brigade rank, with three regiments (ternary organization) under the division.
 With three battalions each, the division shrunk to nine infantry battalions.